How Many Solar Panels Do I Need?

 It’s important to note that the average solar panel dimensions are 5.4 feet by 3.25 feet.
 If the average American home requires 19 to 27 solar panels to fully power their electricity needs, you’d need close to 475 square feet of roof space at the high end of the spectrum.

-Also, solar panels weigh an average 44 pounds each, so it’s important to consider the weight-bearing limits of your roof when selecting a higher or lower efficiency panel.
+Also, solar panels weigh an average of 40 pounds each, so it’s important to consider the weight-bearing limits of your roof when selecting a higher- or lower-efficiency panel.
 Homes with smaller roofs and high-consumption appliances like an electric car or hot tub will likely need to invest in high-efficiency panels to get the most energy possible from the space available.

 A Sun Equation